+- Manufactured homes;

+- Transitional housing;

 - Single-room occupancy;

 - Congregate housing;

 - Other housing types as needed.

 - Where appropriate, HACSB will partner with universities, state and local government, and other stakeholders to develop housing and service delivery programs which leverage HACSB and partner resources.
 Where appropriate and feasible, programs will include both housing and related health care, education, job preparedness, and/or other necessary supportive services for individuals assisted through the programs.

-- To ensure that assisted families receiving on-site supportive services through an HACSB partner continue to reside at the location where the services are provided, HACSB may not provide a tenant-based voucher upon completion of the initial two-year term of assistance.
+- o To ensure that assisted families receiving on-site supportive services through an HACSB partner continue to reside at the location where the services are provided, HACSB may not provide a tenant-based voucher upon completion of the initial two-year term of assistance.
 Assisted families will be notified at move-in whether they will be eligible to receive a tenant-based voucher.

+- HACSB will allow all project-based voucher (PBV) units included under a single contract to be grouped as a single building for the purpose of determining the number of inspections to be performed.
+Currently, regulations require that 20% of the units in each building in a project be inspected annually or biennially.
+For scattered site projects and those that include multiple buildings on one site, the inspection requirement results in HACSB inspecting more than 20% of the total units under PBV contract.
+For example, a PBV contract that includes ten duplex buildings (20 total PBV units) would currently require one inspection per duplex (ten inspections).
+Under this modification, HACSB would instead inspect 20% of the 20 total units (4 inspections).